awsdocs/nice-dcv-admin-guide/doc_source/setting-up-installing-linux-prereq.md

 ------
 #### [ SUSE Linux Enterprise 15\.x ]

 The default desktop environment for SUSE Linux Enterprise 15\.x is SLE Classic and the default desktop manager is GDM3\.
-Depending on the session type you run, you might need to configure the system differently\.
-+ **Console sessions**

-  LightDM isn't currently supported with NICE DCV console sessions on SUSE Linux Enterprise 15\.x\.
-We recommend that you use the GDM3 desktop manager if you plan to work with NICE DCV console sessions\.
-+ **Virtual Sessions**

-  Because of [a known GDM issue](https://gitlab.gnome.org/GNOME/gdm/-/issues/650), virtual sessions cannot work on SUSE Linux Enterprise 15\.x\.
-To make virtual sessions working correctly, you can adopt one of the following solutions:
-  + **On servers that do not have a GPU**, you can disable the desktop manager since it's not required to run virtual sessions\.
-Configure the system to run in multi\-user mode by running the following command before creating virtual sessions:

-    ```
-    sudo systemctl isolate multi-user.target
-    ```
-  + **On servers with a GPU**, in addition to disabling the desktop manager, you need to start an X server on the system before creating virtual sessions\.
-To do this, run the following commands:

-    ```
-    sudo systemctl isolate multi-user.target
-    ```

-    ```
-    sudo dcvstartx &
-    ```

 **To install and configure the desktop environment and desktop manager on SUSE Linux Enterprise 15\.x**